Skip to main contentSkip to search

 CBC News, Ontario autism services FOI investigation (2026-03-30)

-Primary source.
+Growth-rate source.
 Bi-weekly Ontario Autism Program progress reports covering late June 2024 through early January 2026, obtained through freedom of information.
-Source for the 67,509 children waiting and the monthly registration rate this projection is built on.
+Source for the monthly registration and enrollment rates used to project forward from the March 2026 baseline.

 Next Steps